-I was therefore pleasantly surprised to hear today that Eponymous has been converted by the publisher into a digital edition, and can now be downloaded and read on both Kindle and Nook, and possibly on other e-readers as well, though I have no clue what those might be.
-I looked at the sample on my Kindle, and it appears that they’ve done a good job of converting the text for the most part, although the formatting of some of the poems and lyrics and other pieces contained in the original print edition is a bit cock-eyed.
-While the print edition went for about $20, the eBook edition is available for around four bucks, or less.
-So if you have been, or are, curious about this lost classic (?), you can now read my first and last novel for less than you’d spend on a foofy whipped drink at a coffee shop.
+I was therefore pleasantly surprised to learn today that Eponymous has been converted by the publisher into a digital edition, and can now be downloaded and read on both Kindle and Nook, and possibly on other e-readers as well, though I have no clue what those might be.
+I looked at the sample on my Kindle, and while it appears that they’ve done a good job of converting the text for the most part, the formatting of some of the poems and lyrics and other pieces contained in the original print edition is a bit cock-eyed, alas.
+While new copies of the print edition went for about $20, the eBook edition is available for around four bucks, or less.
+As are used copies of the print edition, which seem surprisingly available.
+So if you have been, or are, curious about this lost classic (?), you can now read my first and (probably) last novel for less than you’d spend on a foofy whipped drink at a coffee shop.

 GOOD REASON TO ROOT FOR EPONYMOUS